Alexander Bogomolny

 Alexander Bogomolny (January 4, 1948 – July 7, 2018) was a Soviet-born Israeli-American mathematician.
 He was Professor Emeritus of Mathematics at the University of Iowa, and formerly research fellow at the Moscow Institute of Electronics and Mathematics, senior instructor at Hebrew University and software consultant at Ben Gurion University.
 He wrote extensively about arithmetic, probability, algebra, geometry, trigonometry and mathematical games.

-He was known for his contribution to heuristics and mathematics education, creating and maintaining the mathematically themed educational website Cut-the-Knot for the Mathematical Association of America (MAA) Online.
+He was known for his contribution to heuristics and mathematics education, creating and maintaining the mathematically themed educational website Cut-the-Knot.
 He was a pioneer in mathematical education on the internet, having started Cut-the-Knot in October 1996.

 Education and academic career

 Bogomolny attended Moscow school No. 444, for gifted children, then entered Moscow State University, where he graduated with a master's degree in mathematics in 1971.
 From 1971 to 1974 he was a junior research fellow at the Moscow Institute of Electronic Machine Building (MIEM).
 He emigrated to Israel and became a senior programmer at Lake Kinneret Research Laboratory in Tiberias, Israel (1974 – 1977) and a software consultant at Ben Gurion University in Negev, Be’er Sheva, Israel (1976 – 1977).
 From 1976 to 1983 he was a senior instructor and researcher at Hebrew University in Jerusalem.
 He received his Ph.D. in mathematics at Hebrew University in 1981.
 His dissertation is titled, A New Numerical Solution for the Stamp Problem and his thesis advisor was Gregory I. Eskin.
 From 1981 to 1982 he was also a visiting professor at Ohio State University, where he taught mathematics.

 From 1982 to 1987 he was professor of mathematics at the University of Iowa.
 From August 1987 to August 1991 he was vice president of software development at CompuDoc, Inc.